ungoogled-software/ungoogled-chromium-wiki/user_resources.md

 *TODO: bulleted list of extensions, each with a short explanation of their purpose, benefits, and potential drawbacks*

+* [chromium-web-store](https://github.com/NeverDecaf/chromium-web-store) - Check and/or install updates to CRX-based extensions (i.e. not exclusively from the Chrome Web Store).
+It supports optional automatic updates.
+This is an extension-based implementation of [Issue #285](https://github.com/Eloston/ungoogled-chromium/issues/285).

 # Disable WebAssembly

 *(Suggested in [#578](//github.com/Eloston/ungoogled-chromium/issues/578))*